Concerns and controversies at the 2020 Summer Olympics: Kentaro Kobayashi: Past Holocaust jokes

 On 21 July 2021, Japanese media reported that Kentarō Kobayashi, who became the director of the opening and closing ceremonies after Sasaki resigned, utilized The Holocaust in a script for his comedy in 1998, and that he made malicious and anti-Semitic jokes, and jokes about the Holocaust, including "Let's play Jews genocide game (Let's play Holocaust)."
 The Simon Wiesenthal Center (SWC), a Jewish human rights organization, immediately issued a statement of condemnation to the anti-Semitic jokes.
-On 22 July, the day before the opening ceremony, the Organizing Committee announced its decision to dismiss Kobayashi.
+On 22 July, the day before the opening ceremony, the organizing committee announced its decision to dismiss Kobayashi.

-On the eve of the opening ceremony, Prime Minister Yoshihide Suga, the Supreme Advisor of the Organizing Committee, described Kobayashi's jokes as "outrageous and unacceptable", but also said that the opening ceremony planned by Kobayashi should proceed.
+On the eve of the opening ceremony, Prime Minister Yoshihide Suga, the supreme advisor of the organizing committee, described Kobayashi's jokes as "outrageous and unacceptable", but also said that the opening ceremony planned by Kobayashi should proceed.

-In response to this situation, comedian Naoto Takenaka said he wouldn't attend the opening ceremony, citing his past joke about disabled people.
+In response to this situation, comedian Naoto Takenaka said he would not attend the opening ceremony, citing his past joke about disabled people.
 Hearing this, many other comedians, such as Masami Hisamoto, were said to have been scared of "being exposed" by their past jokes or remarks.
 Domestically, some of the public viewed these exposures negatively, as leading to self-censoring, or kotobagari.

 Appointment and resignation of Keigo Oyamada

-On 14 July 2021, the Organizing Committee announced the creative team for the opening and closing ceremonies of the Olympics and Paralympics, and appointed Keigo Oyamada, or Cornelius, as a composer of the opening ceremony.
+On 14 July 2021, the organizing committee announced the creative team for the opening and closing ceremonies of the Olympics and Paralympics, and appointed Keigo Oyamada, or Cornelius, as a composer of the opening ceremony.
 It caused a growing number of people on social media to state that he should be ineligible to occupy such a role because he is widely known for his involvement in past bullying of people with apparent disabilities, such as Down syndrome.
-He was involved in abuse on his peers when at school: such as forcing them to eat their excrement, masturbate in front of other students, etc. He himself often unapologetically told the disability abuse stories in interviews.
-On 16 July, a week before the opening ceremony, the Organizing Committee of the Olympic and Paralympic Games, whose insight and good sense was questioned, reiterated their support for him as a composer and that they would not change their decision for the ceremonies.
-Toshirō Mutō, the chief executive of the Organizing Committee, said he wanted Oyamada to remain involved.
+He was involved in abuse on his peers when at school, such as forcing them to eat their excrement, masturbate in front of other students, etc. He himself often unapologetically told the disability abuse stories in interviews.
+On 16 July, a week before the opening ceremony, the organizing committee of the Olympic and Paralympic Games, whose insight and good sense was questioned, reiterated their support for him as a composer and that they would not change their decision for the ceremonies.
+Toshirō Mutō, the chief executive of the organizing committee, said he wanted Oyamada to remain involved.
 However, growing criticism forced Oyamada to announce his resignation on 19 July.